Skip to footer content

 var imageBytes = memoryStream.ToArray();

-// Display captured image
+// Show the captured image in the UI

 CapturedImage.Source = ImageSource.FromStream(() =>